Farmhouse Sinks

 However, as with all things in the world farmsinks are not necessarily for everyone or even every kitchen.
 There are some drawbacks as well as benefits to installing a farmsink.

-A few considerations:
+A couple of considerations:

-• If you are building a new house, you can have your cabinets installed to accommodate a farmsink.
+1. If you are building a new house, you can have your cabinets installed to accommodate a farmsink.
 Cabinets need extra support to bear the additional weight of the farmsinks (farmsinks are heavier than regular undermount sinks.

-Benefits of a Farmsink
+Of a Farmsink

 1. Farmhouse sinks are naturally ergonomic.
 Back in the olden days, women spent a lot of time hunkered over the sink – washing dishes, washing clothes, preparing food, and cooking.
 Farm sinks were designed to prevent women from having to bend over by being flush with the edge of the cabinets.
 This design orientation relives back strain.